tkaretsos/ProceduralBuildings/README.md

 http://youtu.be/dSGm_Tw1GA8

 ## Keybindings
-B - create buildings
+B - create buildings <br />
-R - recreate the map (destroys the buildings as well) G - toggle the drawing of gizmos
+R - recreate the map (destroys the buildings as well) <br />
+G - toggle the drawing of gizmos <br />
-1 - 5 - toggle the drawing of different gizmos (different colors)
+1 - 5 - toggle the drawing of different gizmos (different colors) <br />